 Documents describing a less martial Apache culture can be found on the ‘electronic links to resources’ page (Opler, Hoijer, Bourke), and the ‘electronic text facsimiles’ page (Basso and Castetter, if not Webster), and a collection of Apache artifacts can be viewed on the ‘ephemera’ page.

-The middle of the nineteenth century brought government spies and railroad surveyors to the Far Southwest.
-It was largely they who recorded the profile of the landscape, and talented colorists who later gave texture to the cartoons, before they were chemically etched on metal plates and printed in books as lithographs.
-A handful of illustrators like Henry Cheever Pratt, John Mix Stanley, Carl Schuchard, and Arthur Schott accompanied the scientists and left dramatic records of their tours.
-Dimensions of landscapes are usually accurate, thanks to the technology of camera lucida, but lithographs sometimes display alien or exotic colors, due to the chemical processes required to make them, and the fact that the watercolorist may have never personally seen the landscape.
+The middle of the nineteenth century brought government spies and railroad surveyors to the Gila Trail, Santa Cruz Valley and the Far Southwest.
+It was largely engineers and adventurers who recorded the technical profile of the landscape, and talented artists who later carved woodcuts and chemically etched metal plates to create lithographs.
+Artists, some of whom had received their training as officers at West Point, either accompanied the scientists or later added color and texture to their field sketches with paint.
+Dimensions of landscapes are usually accurate, thanks to the technology of camera lucida, but lithographs sometimes display alien or exotic colors due to the chemical processes required to make them, and the fact that some colorists may have never seen the landscape.

-If illustrators got the exact hues wrong or idealized their subject for advantage, we forgive them, but it seems equally likely the frontier between Brownsville and San Francisco impressed them, and they enjoyed recording it for the less adventurous in the drawing rooms of Cincinnati and Boston.
-Collectively, the images are a handsome legacy — and pretty persuasive.
+If they got the exact hues wrong or idealized their subject, we forgive them, but it seems equally likely the frontier between Brownsville and San Francisco impressed them so much that they enjoyed recording it for the less adventurous — in the drawing rooms of Cincinnati and Boston.
+Collectively, the images form a handsome legacy.

 W. H. Emory recorded his expeditions’ findings in at least two volumes a decade apart, Notes of a Military Reconnoissance, from Fort Leavenworth, in Missouri, to San Diego, in California, including parts of the Arkansas, Del Norte, and Gila Rivers (Washington: Wendell and Van Benthuysen, Printers, 1848); and the United States and Mexican Boundary Survey, Made Under the Direction of the Secretary of the Interior, William H. Emory, Vol. I (Washington: A. O. P. Nicholson, Printer, 1857).
 Thankfully, artist John Mix Stanley was tasked with illustrating the former, and botanist Arthur Schott with the latter, in Emory’s “Sketch of Territory Acquired by Treaty of December, 1853,” In Part I.